GNOME-Nepal/site-server/readme.md

 - [ ] **Member Lookup**: Ability for staff contributors to look up members.
 - [ ] **Blog Submission**: Contributors can submit blogs, with super admins verifying content.

-## Code Architecture

-Djate follows a standard Django project structure with `apps` and `manage.py` in the root directory.
-Each app contains components such as `views.py`, `models.py`, and `urls.py`, while Celery tasks are defined in `tasks.py` for each application.

-The code architecture leverages Django REST Framework (DRF) generics and viewsets for building APIs efficiently, ensuring modularity and efficiency in development.

 ### How to Contribute
 We welcome contributions to enhance this project.
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.
 To contribute to this project, follow these steps: